Paul Goldschmidt Player Props: Cardinals vs. Twins

 Paul Goldschmidt At The Plate

+- Goldschmidt has an OPS of .833, fueled by an OBP of .368 to go with a slugging percentage of .464.
+All three of those stats are best among St. Louis hitters this season.

-- Among qualifying batters in MLB action, his batting average ranks 25th, his on-base percentage ranks 21st, and he is 45th in the league in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 24th, his on-base percentage ranks 22nd, and he is 46th in the league in slugging.

+- In 66.3% of his 104 games this season, Goldschmidt has picked up at least one hit.
+He's also had 36 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.